emmajanedrews/base-template/_posts/2018-01-08-how-housing-inventory-can-affect-your-homes-value.md

 How does housing inventory affect your home’s value? **With fewer homes on the market, that affects the demand for those homes, which in turn drives up housing prices.**

 Over the last few years, we’ve seen a real shortage of homes.
-Right now, throughout southwest Indiana, we have just under a three-month supply of homes.
+Right now, throughout Southwest Indiana, we have just under a three-month supply of homes.
 In case you don’t know, the typical market supply is right around six months.
 Anything under that mark would be considered a strong seller’s market.
 Anything above would be considered a strong buyer’s market.

 {% include pullquote.html %}